Saksiu/ANGDCK-V2.0/README.md

   The whole game written by Myself, using java 17.0.1 and an additional Swing library for the visuals.
   Should compile on other versions of Java as well, as long as it includes the Swing library.

-The img folder contains all graphics needed for the game.
-Not much there to it.

 Meant to be played using the mouse only.
 Originally written on a Windows PC, so compatibility may vary (It most likely does not exist).